Multiwavelength Observations of the Apparently Non-repeating FRB 20250316A: Data Analysis and Results

 \subsubsection{SVOM/VT}

-We first stacked the images obtained on 2025-03-23 and 2025-03-25 individually.
-For image stacking, we followed the standard procedure using IRAF v2.16~\citep{Tody1986, Tody1993}: (1) Images with abnormally high background levels or distorted stellar profiles were excluded.
+We first stacked the images obtained on 2025-03-23 and 2025-03-25 individually, following the standard procedure using IRAF v2.16~\citep{Tody1986, Tody1993}: (1) Images with abnormally high backgrounds or distorted stellar profiles were excluded.
 The remaining images underwent bias, dark, and flat-field corrections.
-(2) Precise astrometric alignment was performed with astrometry.net~\citep{Lang2010, joseph_2024_12684908} for each image relative to a chosen reference frame, based on the positions of common bright stars.
-(3) The aligned images were then stacked using the IRAF.IMCOMBINE task with an average combination method, incorporating sigma-clipping to effectively reject cosmic rays and bad pixels, thereby enhancing the signal-to-noise ratio of the final stacked images.
-For both the VT$\_$B and VT$\_$R bands of SVOM/VT, we stacked 101 and 97 frames obtained on 2025-03-23 and 2025-03-25, respectively, with each individual frame having an exposure time of 60 seconds (see Table~\ref{tb:obswfst} and Table~\ref{tb:opt1img}).
+(2) Precise astrometric alignment was performed with astrometry.net~\citep{Lang2010, joseph_2024_12684908} relative to a chosen reference frame using common bright stars.
+(3) The aligned images were then stacked with IRAF.IMCOMBINE task with an average combination method, incorporating sigma-clipping to reject cosmic rays and bad pixels, improving the signal-to-noise ratio of the final stacked images.
+For both the VT$\_$B and VT$\_$R bands, we stacked 101 and 97 frames from 2025-03-23 and 2025-03-25, respectively, each with 60 s exposure.
 We then searched for possible optical counterparts with a similar process to that of WFST.
 Because SVOM/VT observations were taken on two different days, and used custom-designed filters ($400-650$ nm for VT$\_$B and $650-1000$ nm for VT$\_$R), we utilized the images from SVOM/VT itself as templates to perform image subtraction.
-Since signals temporally closer to the burst are expected to be more significant, the last single images and the stacked images from 2025-03-25 were used as templates, for single-image and stacked-image subtraction, respectively.
-The results are summarized in Table \ref{tb:obswfst} and Table \ref{tb:opt1img}.
+Since signals temporally closer to the burst are expected to be more significant, the last single and the stacked images from 2025-03-25 were used as templates, for single and stacked image subtraction, respectively.
+The upper limits are summarized in Table \ref{tb:obswfst} and Table \ref{tb:opt1img}.